Home » Symptoms » Cat Symptoms A-Z » Running Around

 Basics and possible causes

 StressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and anxiety can also triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. this behavior.
-Changes in the environment, such as a new pet, moving, or loud noises, can cause stressStress refers to the state of an organism reacting to external stimuli or demands.
+Environmental changes, such as a new pet, moving, or loud noises, can cause stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. in cats, which can lead to excessive running around.

 Typical accompanying symptoms